Zymbit-Docs/docs/content/bootware-one-zero/getting-started/_index.md

 {{% /card %}}
 {{< /cardpane >}}

+Hit return or Y to start the download process.
+Once completed, `zb-update` will ask you to confirm the name of the image, and the verification public key information.
+For this example, that will be the software-based public key PEM file downloaded earlier.

 The script will prompt for a reboot to complete the process.

-## zboot Boot Process
+#### zboot Boot Process

 The Bootware boot process will now take place, using zboot to boot your system.
+Upon reboot, an encrypted B partition will be created and the zi image will be loaded onto B. The A partition will remain untouched.

-{{< callout warning >}}The initial configuration process can take up to 2 hours to complete.
+{{< callout warning >}}The initial configuration process can take up to an hour to complete, depending on the size of the image.
 The process can be completed via ssh, but an HDMI console is helpful to follow the process.
 During the process, the blue LED will be OFF.{{< /callout >}}

 On the console, you will see:

 * “Loading: Encrypted zboot please wait…” message, which takes around 4-5min.
-* The A/B partitions will be configured and setup for LUKS encryption protected by the Zymbit SCM
+* The B partitions will be configured and setup for LUKS encryption protected by the Zymbit SCM
-* It will then take a few minutes to get/unpack tarballs from the image.
+* It will then take a few minutes to get/unpack tarballs from the image, and verify the signature
-* It will take some time to unpack the image into the A/B root partitions depending on the size of the image.
+* It will take some time to unpack the image into the B root partition, depending on the size of the image.
-* Once it's done unpacking the image to the A and B partitions, it will boot into the updated ACTIVE partition.
+* Once it's done unpacking the image to the B partition, it will boot into the B partition as the ACTIVE partition.
 You can use `lsblk` to examine the partitions.

-## Quickcheck - Force Failover (Change Active/Backup partitions)
+### 4. Quickcheck - Force Failover (Change Active/Backup partitions)

 A failover from Active to Backup is done with the `-r` option to `zb-update`